a close up of a pink background with a striped pattern

 The age-old trick of using humidifiers in the winter does more than prevent dry skin and chapped lips.
 Humidity is also a heat amplifier.

 Humid air traps and retains heat better than dry air.
-Adding a humidifier into your bedroom and living room will help regulate warmer temperatures, and will provide other benefits like less dry skin.
+Adding a humidifier to your bedroom and living room will help regulate warmer temperatures, and will provide other benefits like less dry skin.
 Experts at the Department of Energy recommend measuring your apartment’s relative humidity levels.
 Optimal relative humidity readings for your home should be somewhere between 20-40%.
 When your home’s moisture levels are adequate, you can turn down your thermostat a few degrees without noticing a stark difference.

 4. Control Those Curtains